hlminh2000/sse_cluster_test/README.md

 ## Running the demo:

+Install dependencies: `npm i`

+### Singleton environment:

-1. `npm i && npm start`
+1. `npm run single`
 2. From browser (or anything really), access `http://localhost: 3000`
-3. Watch and notice how websocket will reset occasionally as
+3. Notice both websocket and SSE implementation works

+### Cluster environment:

+1. `npm run cluster`
+2. From browser (or anything really), access `http://localhost: 4000`
+3. Notice that only SSE is working as WS fails to establish handshake.